revilowaldow/BITC/Sessions/2026/Naoe Eazam.md

 | --- | ---------------------------------------------------------------------------------- |
 | 1   | I've changed from my past, and I work to live up to my new path.
 (Balance, Throne) |
 Ideal
+Self-Improvement.
+The goal of a life of study is the betterment of oneself.
+(Any)

 Bond
 My life's work is a series of tomes related to a specific field of lore.
-(Dimensional and planar crossover) Flaw
+(Dimensional and planar crossover)

+Flaw